cddharth/salesanalysis1/README.md

 - page 1: I've added 3 cards, a slicer, 4 charts and a gauge meter for the 1st page of the report.

-    cards- Will provide information on total sales, total boxes shipped and the average of sales
+    cards- Will provide information on total sales, total boxes shipped, No. of products and the average of sales

     slicer- added category of product as a filter so that we can sort data based on category